 For New York State income tax purposes, a partnership is a syndicate, group, pool, joint venture, or other unincorporated organization that is carrying on a trade or business and is classified as a partnership for federal income tax purposes.
 A limited liability partnership (LLP) or a limited liability company (LLC) that is treated as a partnership for federal income tax purposes is also a partnership for New York State income tax purposes.

-A corporation, trust, or estate is not a partnership although it may be a member of a partnership.
+A corporation, trust, or estate is not a partnership although it may be a partner or member of a partnership.

 - A partnership that is a partner or member of another partnership (lower tier partnership) will report its distributive share of profits and losses from the lower tier partnership on its partnership return.